portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Distance to ATH (period): a metric that shows how far the current price is from the highest price in the specified period (1 year, 2 years, 3 years or a date range From yyyy-mm-dd to yyyy-mm-dd).
 For example, the highest price of a security in the last year was 77.4 EUR.
 The current price is 71.96 EUR.
 So the Distance to ATH for a 1 year period is equal to (71.96 - 77.4)/77.4 or -7.03%.

+- Dividend: the distribution of a company’s earnings to its shareholders.

 - Exchange: a security may be traded on more than one exchange.
 For example, the NVIDIA stock is traded on Nasdaq (symbol NVDA, exchange NMS) or XETRA (symbol NVD.DE, exchange GER), and many more exchanges.

 - Exchange rate: the value of one currency in terms of another currency, determining the rate at which they can be exchanged.